jallmenroeder/Falcor_LTSH/README.md

 ## Set Up
 This project is not a standalone and needs to be integrated into the Falcor Framework (v.
 3.2.1).
 See the [Falcor README](https://github.com/NVIDIAGameWorks/Falcor/tree/3.2.1#creating-a-new-project) for more information.
 I only tested the project using DirectX12.

+## How to use
+You can find a release with [pre-compiled 64bit windows binaries](https://github.com/jallmenroeder/Falcor_LTSH/releases/tag/v0.2).
+The shading technique is selected via "Area Light Rener Mode".
+The ground truth implementation is very performance heavy and should be used with care. <br/>
+Since the shading techniques differ only in the specular shading, using the "specular" debug mode helps with spotting differences (turned on by default).
+Full shading is retrieved by using the "None" debug mode. <br/>
+Position, size and transformation of the light source is can be changed through the "Lights" tab.

 ## Credits
 Thanks to Eric Heitz and his research team as well as Wang and Ramamoorthi for providing their code as I relied on their techniques and could reuse significant parts.
 A huge shoutout goes to my advisor Christoph Peters who put in a lot of time and expertise to help me with and review my work.